RosalindFok/BraVO/README.md

-# BraVE
+# BraVO
-Brain Vision Explainability
+Brain Visual Observer
 Utilizing deep learning-based methods for functional or structural modeling of the human visual cortex.